E-2 Visa Fees | Application Cost, Investment Amount, Lawyer Fees

 Here are the basic fees that you can expect to encounter when pursuing an E-2 visa:

-• Some additional costs may include traveling costs to the embassy and the U.S. as well as the premium processing fee.
+• Some additional costs may include traveling costs to the embassy and the U.S.

 What About Premium Processing?

-How Much Do I Need to Invest?
+How Much Do I Need to Invest For An E-2 Visa?

 The stipulation placed on the investment is that the enterprise cannot be considered “marginal”.
 The USCIS defines a marginal enterprise as “one that does not have the present or future capacity to generate more than enough income to provide a minimal living for the treaty investor and his or her family.”